shijithpk/music-discovery/README.md

 The script looks at [playlist_ids_full.csv](playlist_ids_full.csv) and sees what new music playlists you've chosen.
 Then it goes to each playlist and collects the songs on it.
 If a song is already in [master_list_repo.csv](master_list_repo.csv), it skips the song.
 But if the song's not there, the script adds it to a new playlist in your Spotify library.
 It also makes note of the song, so that if another playlist has it that week, the song doesn't get added to your personal playlist twice.
 The script also adds the song to [master_list_repo.csv](master_list_repo.csv), so that it gets skipped in next week's run.

-There's more details in [update_script.py](update_script.py), it's heavily commented, so you'll know what's going on at each step.
+There's more details in [update_script.py](update_script.py).
+It's heavily commented, so you'll know what's going on at each step.

 ### How to use the script